AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/03-HTTP-HTTPS/README.md

 ---

-## ✍️ How HTTP/HTTPS Actually Works
+## ✍️ Real-Life Example: How HTTP/HTTPS Work Behind the Scenes

 Imagine visiting a website like `www.udemy.com`.
 On the surface, it looks like a simple action.
 But in behind, several important steps are happening.